Manchester United plans $1 billion Singapore IPO

 NET LOSS

-One source said the loss-making club had switched to Singapore from Hong Kong, which has become the venue of choice for global brands such as fashion house Prada SpA (1913.HK) and cosmetics maker L'Occitane International (0973.HK), but did not give a reason.
+One source said the loss-making club had switched to Singapore from Hong Kong, which has become the venue of choice for global brands such as fashion house Prada SpA and cosmetics maker L'Occitane International, but did not give a reason.

 Hong Kong bars unprofitable companies from listing on its exchange.
-United's 2010 full-year results showed gross debt attached to the club of 522 million pounds ($857 million), with a net loss of 84 million pounds.
+United's 2010 full-year results showed gross debt attached to the club of 522 million pounds, with a net loss of 84 million pounds.

-The Americans have been criticized by supporters who are uncomfortable with the club's debt, despite continued on-field success, most recently last season's record 19th league title.
+The Americans have been criticised by supporters who are uncomfortable with the club's debt, despite continued on-field success, most recently last season's record 19th league title.

 A multi-million pounds summer signing spree of players including England star Ashley Young may have helped assuage fan concerns, along with an opening day 2-1 league victory against West Bromwich Albion.

-The IPO of a globally recognized brand such as Manchester United would be a coup for Singapore, which has been competing with Hong Kong for international listings.
+The IPO of a globally recognised brand such as Manchester United would be a coup for Singapore, which has been competing with Hong Kong for international listings.

 A Manchester United spokesman said the club does not comment on speculation, while Morgan Stanley, UBS and Credit Suisse declined to comment.

-(Writing by Elzio Barreto in Hong Kong and Neil Maidment in London; Additional reporting by Kylie MacLellan; Editing by Dan Lalor and David Holmes)
+(Writing by Elzio Barreto in Hong Kong and Neil Maidment in London; Additional reporting by Kylie MacLellan; Editing by Dan Lalor and David Holmes; editing by David Hulmes)